aljungberg/hhc/README.md

 This file and docstrings.

+## Tests

+To run the unit tests:

+    nosetests --with-doctest

 ## License

 Free to use and modify under the terms of the BSD open source license.